JAYD3V/developers-dojo/README.md

 <br><br>

 -   **Suggested:**

-    -   Using only a hand full of settings, you can amazing achieve quite a bit of customization using the Bracket-pairs Highlighting Feature.
-Really its actually two features in one, right?
-I'm sure some of you reading this realize that, but if your newer all of the available configurations may be a bit overwhelming.
-You have indent-guide highlighting, which places indent guides in your editor, and you have the bracket pair highlighting which highlights brackets that complete a block (or in many OOP languages, **_"a closure"_**).

-    -   Below I will show you my configuration, add some comments, but you are going to have to play with the settings to see what works for you.
-The hard part at first is knowing which settings are available for making changes to the specific feature, and that much I can do for.
-Playing with it is the harder part, but its also the fun part.
+    - Below are the settings, and some configuration notes to help you set the your **_`bracket-pair-highlighting`_** up in your dev environment.
+Remember, not only to the the `editor.guides.bracketPairs` settings affect what your doing, but the `editor.guides.indentation` settings also change the highlighting of the indent guides that can be turned on all the time, or just turned on for the line that your cursor is focused on.

 <br><br>

 -   **Configuration:**

     - **`editor.bracketPairColorization.enabled` —** _Enables the BracketPair Highlighting Feature._

-    - **`editor.guides.bracketPairs` —** _Enables the multicolor scheme to highlight the indent guides.
-The indent-guides can be colored by two different theme settings, this determines which one colors the indent guides.
-One is mono-chromatic, and the other is poly-chromatic. (single-color, many-colors)_
+    - **`editor.guides.bracketPairs` —** Enables the multicolor scheme to highlight the indent guides.
+Its important to note that the indent-guides can take on colors from two different settings that are set in the theme you have equipped.
+The default color is the one set in the `editorIndentGuide.activeBackground` property.
+However, since the **_`bracket-pair-highlighting`_** feature released, your indent guides will take the `editorBracketHighlight.foreground<#>`'s color.
+In other words, you can set the indent guides to highlight using a monochromatic (single color) scheme, or a monochromatic scheme that's set by the same colors set for your bracket-pairs.

     - **`editor.guides.highlightActiveBracketPair` —** _Colors Brackets at all times_ (see Cpp image, look at the braces & parenthesis).

     - **`editor.guides.highlightActiveIndentation` —** Highlights the active indent guide.
 If `editor.guides.bracketPairs` is turned off, it will take the value of the default indent guide color, which is set by the tokenColors property: `editorIndentGuide.activeBackground`, and in this theme it is set to: `#2bb444`

     - **`editor.guides.indentation` —**

 ```